Jacob Scavenius

-Jacob (Jakob) Frederik Scavenius (12 September 1838 - 26 November 1915) was a Danish landowner and politician.
-He was a member of Folketinget from 1865 to 1901 and served as Minister of Education from 1880 to 1891.
+Jacob (Jakob) Frederik Scavenius (12 September 1838 – 26 November 1915) was a Danish landowner and politician.
+A member of the Folketinget, he served as Minister of Education from 1880 to 1891.

 Early life and education

-Scavenius was born on 12 September 1838 in Copenhagen, the son of Peder Brønnum Scavenius and Charlotte S. Meincke (1811–72).
-He graduated from Metropolitanskolen in 1857 and earned a degree in economics (cand. polit.) in 1867.
-He then went on a journey to Germany, Austria, Spain and France.
+Scavenius was born on 12 September 1838 in Copenhagen, the son of Peder Brønnum Scavenius and Charlotte S. Meincke.
+He graduated from Metropolitanskolen in 1857 and earned a degree in economics in 1867.